 Do I need to do anything, like changing my Plivo numbers or account configuration?

-No, you do not need to make any changes to your Plivo account or phone numbers.
+No, you don't need to make any changes to your Plivo account or phone numbers.
 After the service goes live, all your long code traffic to Verizon Wireless will automatically begin sending via the new 10DLC service.

 Will this change my Plivo phone numbers?

-No, this new service does not cause any changes to your Plivo phone numbers.
+No, this service doesn't cause any changes to your Plivo phone numbers.
 This change only affects the cost and delivery quality for long code SMS messages to the Verizon network.

 What about other mobile networks (AT&T, T-Mobile, etc.)?

-This new service is only for SMS messages to Verizon.
+AT&T is also rolling out 10DLC service.
 Plivo expects that the other major US and Canada mobile carriers will eventually follow with their own solutions for allowing A2P traffic over long codes.
-However, there are no market-wide updates available at this time.
-As always, we will keep our customers updated with information about such changes whenever we have news to share.
+We'll keep our customers updated with information about such changes.

 What if I have additional questions?

 We value your continued business with Plivo.
-If you have any questions, please feel free to contact your Account Executive or our Support Team.
+If you have questions, contact your account executive or our support team.